chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-istio.md

 OS.

 We will demonstrate how to get started with the Chainguard Istio images on an example KinD cluster.
-To get started, you'll need docker, KinD, kubectl, and istioctl installed.
+To get started, you'll need Docker, KinD, `kubectl`, and `istioctl` installed.

 * [Docker](https://docs.docker.com/get-docker/)